Summer Short Course: Designing for Beauty and Ecology

-Join Phipps, Penn State Extension and local experts for a full day of exploration in soil care and characteristics.
+Join Phipps, Penn State Extension and local experts for a full day of enhancing the beauty and benefits of your garden.

 Presented in Partnership with